“What are we doing?”

 Second, what research tells us is that not knowing expectations causes anxiety.
 Not the good kind of anxiety that motivates us but the kind that causes students to spend their energy just trying to figure out what we want, rather than on learning.
 In fact, such a lack of clarity causes learning to go backwards.
 According to the Visible Learning research, the backward slide equates to students losing an entire year’s worth of learning in a year’s time, as the average Effect Size of Anxiety is d = -0.44.

 Not understanding expectations isn’t the only cause of anxiety to be sure; however, we know that it is a major culprit in the classroom and a reason for misbehavior, lack of motivation, and lack of risk-taking (Hattie & Donoghue, 2016).

 We intentionally share clarity with students.
-This practice is often referred to as co-constructing success criteria, but it simply means that we work with students to develop a shared understanding of what success looks like and co-creates goals for student learning (Almarode & Vandas, 2019).
+This practice is often referred to as co-constructing success criteria, but it simply means that we work with students to develop a shared understanding of what success looks like (Almarode & Vandas, 2019).